 Types of Twitter Scams

 Fake Visitor Scam

 A scammer direct messages you or tweets a link and tells you that it shows you how many visitors visit your account on a daily basis.
 Once you click on the link, it invites you to take a survey to see the results.
 At the end of the survey, it tells you that it needs your phone number to “verify you.”

 You then get spammed with several text messages that charge your phone bill every time you get texted by the website.
 The scammer then steals your funds that disappear with each text message.

 Username and Password Scam

 Scammers will either tweet out or send you a link via direct message, stating a variety of excuses as to why you should click said link.
 Maybe they promise you more Twitter followers or send you a fake warning message that your account was compromised.

 It leads you to what looks like a Twitter log-in page and tells you to enter your username and password.
 Once the scammer has this information, they then log-in to your account and hack it.
+Sometimes, they even steal your photos to use themselves.
 They then tell you to give them money to give you your account back.

 Link Bait Scam

 A scammer tweets out or direct messages you a phishing link to click on for an excuse that usually convinces you in some way shape or form to click the link.
 Once you click the fake website link, it then downloads malware onto your device that scans it for your personal information.